Doctors Note Logo

 • Scarring or pigment changes worsening over time

-If you're experiencing persistent breakouts or aren't sure whether your symptoms require professional care, use Ubie's free AI-powered Acne Vulgaris (Acne) symptom checker to get personalized insights and guidance on next steps.
+If you're experiencing persistent breakouts or aren't sure whether your skin concerns require professional attention, try Ubie's free AI-powered symptom checker to receive personalized insights about your symptoms and guidance on recommended next steps.

 Always speak to a doctor about anything that could be life-threatening or serious.